 When a queen bee dies, the hive decides who the next queen bee will be, not the queen bee herself.
 It is a collective vote from the bottom up, not a decision made by the leader at the top.

-In the new paradigm of leadership, the leader is selected by the people they serve.
-The people choose the person they most trust in the organization to have their best interest at heart and can lead them towards a shared vision everyone believes in.
+In the new paradigm of leadership, leaders are selected by the people they serve.
+The people choose the person they trust the most in the organisation to have their best interest at heart, and can lead them towards a shared vision that everyone believes in.

 3. Collaboration towards a shared goal